needle-mirror/com.unity.entities/Documentation~/entity_iteration_foreach.md

 * Debugging or exploratory development — sometimes it is easier to observe what is going on when the code is running on the main thread.
 You can, for example, log debug text and draw debug graphics.
 * When the system needs to access or interface with other APIs that can only run on the main thread — this can help you gradually convert your game systems to ECS rather than having to rewrite everything from the start.
 * The amount of work the system performs is less than the small overhead of creating and scheduling a Job.
+* When it is desirable to make structural changes (add/remove components, destroy entities, etc.) to entities directly while iterating through them.
+Unlike a JobComponentSystem, ComponentSystems can modify entities inside of a ForEach lambda function.

 __Important:__ Making structural changes forces the completion of all Jobs.
 This event is called a *sync point* and can lead to a drop in performance because the system cannot take advantage of all the available CPU cores while it waits for the sync point.
 In a ComponentSystem, you should use a post-update command buffer.
 The sync point still occurs, but all the structural changes happen in a batch, so it has a slightly lower impact.
 For maximum efficiency, use a JobComponentSystem and an entity command buffer.
 When creating a large number of entities, you can also use a separate World to create the entities and then transfer those entities to the main game world.